 How to record a live webinar

 There are many ways to record a webinar for later viewing.
 You could use any one of a great selection of apps out there that give you plenty of flexibility and editing options.
-But if you’re cash-strapped, and don’t really need to edit your clip, you can also create webinar recordings in a fuss-free way with the tools you probably already have.

-On RingCentral Video, you have a “Record” icon right on the screen.
+For example, in RingCentral Video, you have a “Record” icon right on the screen.
 You also have the option to pause or stop the recording while the webinar is going on:

 The recording automatically stops when the webinar ends, and the session is saved as an .mp4 file.
 You can then retrieve the file from the Recordings” button on the Video pane of the app.
 This is available for webinar hosts and moderators on desktops, for both Mac and PC:

-Ways to record a webinar for free
+Other ways to record a webinar for free

 How to record a webinar on a computer

 1. How to record a webinar on a Mac

 Mac users can use the shortcut “Shift-Cmd-5” on their keyboard to access their screen recording controls:

 The onscreen controls allow you to select whether to record the entire screen, record a selected portion, or capture a still image of your screen.
 This is available on the Mojave operating system (OS).